Home

 • wish them well with a presentation of some kind of keepsake or gift.

-This is your last chance to make your impact, and address the whole group, so represent yourself well.
+This is your last chance to make your impact, and address the whole group, so try to represent yourself well!

 • describe what you got out of the workplace,